Meletius Smotrytsky: Canonization discussion

 During Josaphat Kuntsevych's beatification in 1637, Meletius Smotrytsky's beatification was also discussed because he was a persecutor of the union but changed his position to an ardent defender.
 Perhaps in order to popularize his candidacy for sainthood, in 1666 James Drought published a biography.
-The priest was after 1648 in Rome and where it could persuade the relevant authorities to consider the Smotrytsky beatification.
+The priest was after 1648 in Rome and where he could persuade the relevant authorities to consider the Smotrytsky beatification.
 Descriptions of supernatural events that took place after the death of Smotrytsky were given by his last confessor.
 According to his account he was dying to ask you to insert his hand in the coffin of Pope Urban VIII letter informing him of the receipt for the Archbishop of Hierapolis.
 Uniate monks but forgot about it the first time, and put a letter in the coffin just a few hours after the death of the priest.
 Then the hand of the deceased had to move and firmly grasp the document.
-His removal from the hand of the deceased was supposed to be possible only when he stood over the body, Metropolitan of Kyiv and demanded the return of the letter.
+His removal from the hand of the deceased was supposed to be possible only when he stood over the body, Metropolitan of Kiev and demanded the return of the letter.

 In a later version of the description of the event Kortycki put the information allegedly monks put in the coffin of the letter Orthodox Patriarch of Jerusalem, but this was completely ignored.
 Kortycki also asserted that before the funeral of a hand holding a letter miraculously renewed, giving the impression of living.
 Metropolitan Rutski confirmed that the following events actually took place, and even wrote about them for the Congregation for the Propagation of the Faith in August 1634.
 On December 19, 1634 this congregation held a meeting during which it was decided that Smotrycki was murdered, and should be canonized as a martyr.
 The matter was discussed again in July 1635, and in October of the same year, a representative of the Congregation speaking to Rutsky to ask for a copy of the description posthumous miracle.
-In 1635 a Basilian monk named Isaiah, who was also a participant in the Smotrytsky's funeral, said the Onoratio Visconti, papal nuncio in Warsaw, that the deceased bishop kept in a coffin two lists - the papal and patriarchal.
+In 1635 a Basilian monk named Isaiah, who was also a participant in the Smotrytsky's funeral, told the Onoratio Visconti, papal nuncio in Warsaw, that the deceased bishop kept in a coffin two lists - the papal and patriarchal.
 While the ultimate message of the Congregation stated that Smotrycki finally "rejected" letter of Patriarch theophany, doubts in this regard could be one of the reasons why the canonization process Smotryckiego was suspended.